qtc-de/qtc-de/README.md

 <img align='right' src="https://github-readme-stats.vercel.app/api?username=qtc-de&show_icons=true&theme=dark" width="380">

-I’m Tobias, pentester and security researcher [@usdAG](https://github.com/usdAG) and this is my personal GitHub profile.
+I’m Tobias, pentester and red teamer [@codewhitesec](https://github.com/codewhitesec) and this is my personal GitHub profile.
 Within my repositories you can find infosec related tools that may be useful.
 Pull requests and issues are always welcome!

 I'm mainly interested in RPC technologies on Windows and Linux, Active Directory and local privilege escalation on Windows based systems.